 \subsubsection{Data Analysis}

-The data analysis component strives to achieve these design goals: (1) scale to any amount of inference data, (2) provide opinionated data analysis and sensible defaults for ease of use, and (3) provide an interface that can be easily and intuitively extended by scientists, e.g.,\ allowing custom metrics.
+The data analysis component strives to achieve these design goals: (1) scale to any amount of inference data, (2) provide sensible defaults for ease of use, and (3) provide an interface that can be easily and intuitively extended (for instance by scientists or domain experts), e.g.,\ allowing custom metrics.

-\modelmonitor performs data analysis by leveraging the SageMaker Processing\footnote{ \url{https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html}}, a scalable cloud platform to run ETL workloads.
+\modelmonitor performs data analysis by leveraging SageMaker Processing,\footnote{ \url{https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html}} a scalable cloud platform for ETL workloads.
 The data analysis component contains the core analysis logic and is packaged as a Docker image for use in SageMaker Processing.
-However, users with different analysis needs have the option of providing a custom purpose-built Docker image.
+Users with different analysis needs have the option of providing a custom Docker image.
 SageMaker Processing runs customer-defined analyses by loading Docker images: for some metrics we turned to proven open-source technologies to drive the core analysis logic, using amongst others, Apache Spark MLlib and Deequ \cite{schelter2018automating}.
-In some cases, we contributed back to open source projects, e.g., by extending the functionality of Deequ allowing it to track an approximate histogram of the data, and by open sourcing the bias measurement methodology\footnote{ \url{https://github.com/aws/amazon-sagemaker-clarify}}.
+In some cases, we contributed back to open source projects, e.g., by extending the functionality of Deequ allowing it to track an approximate histogram of the data.
 Our use of Apache Spark and S3 for data collection allows us to easily distribute the load amongst instances provisioned by SageMaker Processing, and scale as needed.

-Upon startup, the analyzer loads relevant inference data captured by a SageMaker endpoint (i.e., deployed model), as well as labeled data (when applicable) and produces a time-bound analysis.
+Upon startup, the analyzer loads relevant inference data, as well as labeled data (when applicable), and produces a time-bound analysis.
 It computes a standard set of metrics by default, which we describe in depth in \S\ref{sec:methodology}.
 We show a sample generated report in Appendix \ref{app:samplereport}.

 We support custom analyses as follows.
 For use cases where our default metrics are not a good fit, a custom Docker image can be provided.
 Note that, in this scenario, the analysis is still run on the data collected through our Data Collection system described in \S\ref{data_collection}.
 If however, small changes prior to analysis are required, pre-processing (run over each row) and post-processing (run after analysis is done) Python hooks are provided.
 While our analysis is done in Spark, we chose to provide hooks in Python due to its popularity in the ML community.